Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Results

 \subsection{Performance evaluation within PulseDB}

-In this section, we present the performance of our selected model, XResNet1d101, trained and tested on various subsets of PulseDB.
-The results are shown in Table \ref{tab:tab4}, where the train and test sets are represented in the vertical and horizontal columns, respectively.
-We organize the results by data source (Combined/Vital/MIMIC) and scenario (Calib/CalibFree/AAMI) in order to provide a comprehensive analysis of the results.
+In this section, we presented the performance of our selected model, XResNet1d101, trained and tested on various subsets of PulseDB.
+The results are shown in Table \ref{tab:tab4}, where the training and test sets are represented in the vertical and horizontal columns, respectively.
+We organized the results by data source (Combined/Vital/MIMIC) and scenario (Calib/CalibFree/AAMI) in order to provide a comprehensive analysis of the results.

-\heading{Dependence on training dataset} For all considered datasets and training scenarios, models trained and tested on the same data (MIMIC, Vital, and Combined) exhibited the lowest errors due to familiarity with the data.
-However, we stress that the ID performance is an overly optimistic measure of the model's generalization performance to other datasets.
-Comparing the performance between CalibFree MIMIC and CalibFree Vital shows that the MIMIC model generalizes better overall.
-While the ID performance for CalibFree Vital is quite strong, the (OOD) evaluation on MIMIC is poor.
+\heading{Dependence on training dataset} For all considered datasets and training scenarios, models trained and tested on the same data (MIMIC, Vital, and Combined) exhibited the relatively lower errors due to familiarity with the data.
+However, we stressed that the ID performance is an overly optimistic measure of the model's generalization performance to other datasets.
+Furthermore, comparing the OOD performance based on different scenarios between MIMIC and Vital shows that the MIMIC model generalizes better overall.

 \heading{Dependence on training scenario} The results reveal that the lowest MAE for the Calib subsets is when the training set contains patients from the same dataset, i.e., when corresponding (or combined) Calib training sets are used.
 This is the expected behavior, as in this case, the models can profit from memorized patient-specific signal patterns observed during training.
-Surprisingly, Calib models show a reasonable generalization to unseen patients from the CalibFree or AAMI test sets even though they were not trained from this purpose.
-Furthermore, Table \ref{tab:tab4} shows an exceptional performance on the Calib datasets of MIMIC but is significantly heterogeneous; in other words, though performing very strongly, it gave highly variable results, indicative of its performance variability across different scenarios.
-AAMI shows the largest overall errors, both in the intra- and inter-data source comparisons; (e.g., for the AAMI Combined, MAE is 13.26mmHg (8.24mmHg)).
-This is again the expected behavior since AAMI assesses the generalization to unseen patients (as CalibFree) but at the same time for a population covering a broad selection of BP values, i.e., with an inherent mismatch in label distribution compared to the training set distribution.
+Surprisingly, Calib models show a reasonable generalization to unseen patients from the CalibFree or AAMI test sets even though they were not trained for this purpose.
+Furthermore, AAMI shows the largest overall errors, both in the intra- and inter-data source comparisons; (e.g., for the AAMI Combined, MAE is 19.38 mmHg (14.04 mmHg)).
+This is again the expected behavior since AAMI assesses the generalization to unseen patients (as CalibFree), but at the same time, for a population covering a broad selection of BP values, i.e., with an inherent mismatch in label distribution compared to the training set distribution.